So, you have confirmed that you have a rat in your house!

 Rats will use pretty much anything they can chew to form their nest with.
 I have witnessed a rat dragging away a large plastic bottle before listening to it chewing the bottle into smaller pieces.

-Many items can be used for a rat’s nest, so make sure you do not make it easy for them!
+You can use many items for a rat’s nest, so make sure you do not make it easy for them!

 Tidy Away Food

-Rats are attracted to food sources around your home, and that doesn’t just mean the food that is stored in your kitchen either.
+Rats are attracted to food sources around your home, which doesn’t just mean the food stored in your kitchen either.

 If you regularly eat food whilst watching TV, or you have a dining table to eat on, make sure these areas are free from any crumbs and leftover food.